joshgrib/course-scheduler/README.md

 Delete files

 ###Future development ideas (also see issues)
-* Use forms to make schedules instead of having to make your own url to query
 * Add sorting to show certain schedules before others (e.g. least morning classes, no night classes, fridays off)